openmrs/openmrs-react-components/README.md

 Note that we only currently support language-based translations, not language and country based translations.
 For instance we don't support providing custom translations for "en_GB" like en_GB.json.

-However, the component can handle parsing locales with a country.
+However, component can handle parsing locales with a country.
 Component... ie. if the locale is "en_GB" the en.json translations wil be used, and if the locale is "es_MX" the es.json translations will be used.
 See `withLocalization.test.jsx` if you want a greater understanding of the supported use cases.

 # Publishing a new version